Track mileage automatically

 Deducting business travel tolls

-You can write off highway, bridge, tunnel, EZ pass, and all other tolls whenever you travel away from your family home or tax home for business purposes, or you drive during the course of your job.
+You can write off highways, bridges, tunnels, EZ passes, and all other tolls whenever you travel away from your family home or tax home for business purposes or you drive during the course of your job.

 However, tolls not tightly connected with work are not deductible.
 Just like you don’t get paid to commute to work, you can’t write off your travel expenses for commuting to work.